raspberrypi/rpi-imager/doc/performance/README.md

 ### Throughput Histograms

-For the download, write, and verify phases, throughput is captured as a time-series of histograms.
+For the download, decompress, write, and verify phases, throughput is captured as a time-series of histograms.
 Each one-second window contains:

 - **Timestamp** (milliseconds from operation start)
 - **Min/Max/Average throughput** for that window